-66. Discussion: It is axiomatic that each different geographic region is likely to have different needs and concerns.
-In the context of the GNSO, these varying needs and concerns can be reflected in a number of ways.
-In the case of the GNSO, the current structure of the industry can potentially result in smaller pools of qualified or interested volunteer candidates from various geographic regions and thus the needs or concerns of under-represented regions can be overlooked.
+70. Discussion: It is clear that each geographic region is likely to have its own unique characteristics, challenges, or needs depending on the community that is impacted by a particular issue.
+For example, in the case of the GNSO, the current structure of the community can potentially result in smaller pools of qualified or interested volunteer candidates from various geographic regions.
+This can lead to under-representation of particular perspectives or points of view.
 For example, the number of gTLD registries are not evenly distributed geographically across all five of the ICANN regions.